-In 2019 Theatre Under the Stars’ summer performances are Disney’s Newsies and the ABBA-themed Broadway musical Mamma Mia!
-Both promise to be fantastic, as the theatre’s shows always are.
+Until they got cancelled due to concerns about the coronavirus pandemic, in 2020 Theatre Under the Stars’ summer performances were going to be Disney’s Beauty and the Beast and Hello, Dolly!
+Both were expected to be fantastic, as the theatre’s shows always are.

-The same as they do every year, the two productions alternate evenings, with one showing every odd date and the other every even.
+The same as they do every year, the two productions were going to alternate evenings, with one showing every odd date and the other every even.

-Both shows are about two and a half hours in length including a short intermission.
-Doors generally open at 7 o’clock, the seating area opens at 7:30 and the performances start at 8 pm.
+Both shows were going to be about two and a half hours in length including a short intermission.
+Doors were to open at 7 o’clock and the seating area at 7:30.
+The performances were to start at 8 pm.

-The only exceptions are when the Celebration of Lights fireworks take place.
-Consequently, on July 27th, July 31st and August 3rd the performances begin at 7 o’clock and everything else gets similarly shifted one hour earlier.
+The only exceptions were when the Celebration of Lights fireworks were going to take place.
+Consequently, on July 29th and August 1st the performances were to begin at 7 o’clock and everything else was to be similarly shifted one hour earlier.

-Disney’s Newsies shows every second day in Stanley Park from July 6th until August 23rd.
-In July 2019 performances take place on even dates, and in August they are on odd dates.
-Preview nights are Saturday July 6th and Monday July 8th.
-The official opening night is Wednesday July 10th.
+Disney’s Beauty and the Beast was going to show every second day in Stanley Park from July 4th until August 28th.
+Preview nights were going to be Saturday July 4th and Monday July 6th.
+The official opening night was going to be Wednesday July 8th.

 About the Show

-Directed in Vancouver by Julie Tomaino, Disney’s Newsies features amazing music, dancing and a wonderful plot that’s fun for audiences of all ages.
+Directed in Vancouver by Shel Piercy, Disney’s Beauty and the Beast features amazing music, dancing and a wonderful plot that’s fun for audiences of all ages.

-Click TUTS Newsies 2019 for tickets and more information.
+Click TUTS Beauty and the Beast for tickets and more information.

 About the Show